 - Let us know in person.
-We will always make ourselves available to listen. - Contact us via email or phone (contact details below). - Phone Cura Day Hospitals Group Head Office on (07) 3218 3700 - Place your comments on our website.
-These are monitored daily.
+We will always make ourselves available to listen - Contact us via email or phone (contact details on cover of this booklet) - Phone Cura Day Hospitals Group Head Office on 07 3218 3700 - Place your comments on our website.
+These are monitored daily